osmosis-labs/osmosis/x/authenticator/README.md

 })
 ```

-The `params` field is for configuring any additional parameters for the authenticator and is _encouraged over using contract storage_ when possible
+The `params` field is for configuring any additional parameters for the authenticator and can be used to pass user specific information to the contract instead of keeping it in contract storage.
+This allows for contract reuse even even when user specific information is needed.
-since the field is standardized and must be json bytes.
-It can be easily parsed and displayed by clients, which makes them more human-friendly.
+This field is standardized and must be json bytes.
+This way it can be easily parsed and displayed by clients, which makes them more human-friendly.

 Contract storage should be used only when the authenticator needs to track any dynamic information required.